jmmorato/openddsharp/Documentation/articles/how_to_build.md

 ## Conclusion

-To start developing for OpenDDSharp is not an easy task and requires time and patienc, but understanding the build process and the required environment could help you to get started and contribute to the project.
+To start developing for OpenDDSharp is not an easy task and requires time and patience, but understanding the build process and the required environment could help you to get started and contribute to the project.
 If you have any questions or need help, feel free to open a [discussion](https://github.com/jmmorato/openddsharp/discussions) in the GitHub repository.